 Why might this be relevant?

-The project addresses the overlap between inauthentic content and mis/disinformation, and the role of inauthentic content in wider narratives, with expertise in social media safety technology.
+The project addresses the overlap between inauthentic content and mis/disinformation, providing a solution to evaluate and act on information pollution in social media.

 Over the past decade, we have witnessed major transformations in access to digital media platforms in Europe.
 However, navigating this digitally mediated world can be challenging as it requires operational, social, conte...